BreadBug007/Django-Nearby-Places-API/README.md

-Before using, save your Maps API key as an environment variable called MAPS_API_KEY.
+Before using, save your Google Maps API key as an environment variable called MAPS_API_KEY.